LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 ![](img/s_21.png)

-` Figure-14:IoT managment page can upload config file (limited to text format) , version v1.3 (2024)`
+` Figure-14:IoT management page can upload config file (limited to text format) , version v1.3 (2024)`

 By examining the radar serial communication firmware module, it is found that it uses the Python serial library (`import serial`) to read data from the people detection radar via USB-COM connection: